lucaszawadneak/student-grades/README.md

 ## :notebook: Student Grades Sheet

-Thismall project is part of a challenge proposed by [Tunts](http://www.tuntscorp.com/site/) during an intership selection.
+This project is part of a challenge proposed by [Tunts](http://www.tuntscorp.com/site/) during an intership selection.
 This app is a NodeJS software that gathers student information form a spreadsheet on [Google Sheets](https://www.google.com/sheets/about/) calculates each student average score, and returns the student situation (passed, failed or needs to realize final exam);

 ### :computer: How to reproduce